 For me, its message is one of love.
 Love that looks to care for the isolated and different.
 That embraces those who have escaped their homeland with their lives, fleeing war and persecution.

 In a world where the voices of the alt-right are gaining prominence, where people are keen to exclude and vilify others for their difference, this walk is needed.
 Every single participant is there to say refugees, asylum seekers and new migrants are welcome here.
-So many people, showing up in their thousands, not to push a particular political agenda or to fight the government of the day, but to say people matter.
+So many people, showing up in their thousands, to say people matter.
 That despite our outward appearances, we are all equal and valued.

 I’ve walked with them a few times and am hoping to do so again this year.
 I hate marching.
 I’m not a natural.
 It’s uncomfortable and I feel shy.
 But while I feel awkward, I know my voice will contribute to something bigger than myself.